influxdata/docs-v2/content/influxdb/cloud/account-management/limits.md

 products: [cloud]
 ---

-InfluxDB Cloud has adjustable account quotas per organization and hard global system limits.
+InfluxDB Cloud applies (non-adjustable) global system limits and adjustable service quotas on a per organization basis.
+Currently, InfluxDB Cloud supports one organization per account.

 {{% warn %}}
 All __rates__ (data-in (writes), queries (reads), and deletes) are accrued within a fixed five-minute window.
 Once a rate is exceeded an error response is returned until the current five-minute window resets.